Sign Up Free

 That last one deserves attention.
 Some exchanges charge significant listing fees and may not conduct deep due diligence on every token they list.
 Just because a token appears on a major exchange does not mean it is legitimate or well-built.
 This is a common assumption that catches people off guard.

 Decentralized exchanges typically charge a flat swap fee (often 0.3% per trade) that gets distributed to liquidity providers, the users who deposit their own tokens into the pools that make trading possible.
-There are no listing fees on most DEXs, which means the barrier to entry for new tokens is much lower, for better or worse.
+There are no listing fees on most DEXs, which means the barrier to entry for new tokens is much lower.
+For better or worse.

 What Happens When Exchanges Fail